-We are driven by a mission to correct misinformation from the past decades in California that described the weed community as made up of people who were criminals, drug addicts, social outsiders, sex workers, gang members, freaks, and weirdos with a morbid pathology that led them to first get hooked on weed and then to become dissolute and downfallen because of it.
+We are driven by a mission to correct misinformation from past decades in California that described the weed community as made up of people who were criminals, drug addicts, social outsiders, and people to be feared or locked up.

-We celebrate all of those who were either marginalized or who proudly identified with those outsiders across the decades.
+We celebrate all of those who were either marginalized or who proudly identified with those outsiders across those decades.

-We acknowledge with pride the contributions of weed cultivators and distributors throughout the decade, who made California weed the worldwide phenomenon and culture that it is today.
+We acknowledge with pride the contributions of weed cultivators and distributors throughout the period of prohibition, who made California weed the worldwide phenomenon and culture that it is today.
 We decry that those individuals suffered from the War on Drugs.

 We now know that much of the negative perception of cannabis comes from past political pressures that were motivated by racial and ethnic bias.
 We wish to look at both the present but also the past to recover some of the stories, history, culture, and lost knowledge of the communities who participated in the weed community in California.

 Visit Hollyweed is on a mission to create a news and information platform for the community to use and participate in.